How to Install Debian 12 on VMware Workstation 17

 Step 5

-Type a name for your virtual machine, choose where you want to store it and continue with Next.
+Type a name for your Debian virtual machine and then choose where you want to store it.

 Configuring the Virtual Machine Name and Location